Do humans really fail to use their brain’s maximum potential?

 8. Teach what you’ve learned or your expertise to someone else.

-We can’t all be super humans, but we can at least make sure that we end up maximing our brain power.
+We can’t all be superhumans, but we can at least make sure that we use as much of our brain as possible.
+To achieve this and maximize your brainpower, try the above tips.